IKIM-Essen/uncovar/docs/user-guide/configuration.md

 | example-1   | PATH/TO/fq1 | PATH/TO/fq2 | 1970-01-01 | 1                | illumina   | --adapter_sequence=ACGT --adapter_sequence_r2=TGCA |
 | example-2   | PATH/TO/fq  |             | 1970-01-01 | 1                | ion        | --adapter_sequence=ACGT                            |

-If an adapter sequence is entered into the sample sheet for one sample, this adapter sequence is obviously used to trim the sequences of this sample.
+If an adapter sequence is specified for a sample in the sample sheet, this adapter sequence is used to trim the sequences of only this sample.
 For empty entries, UnCoVar uses the adapter sequence from the config file.

 ### Pre-Defined Adapters